Father John Mulholland

 Summary of Sexual Abuse Allegations against Father John Mulholland:

-The case of Father John Mulholland was examined in great detail in the 2005 grand jury report due to the fact that the Archdiocese of Philadelphia knew about allegations of extremely inappropriate sexual conduct by Mulholland for nearly 40 years before he quietly retired.
+Father John Mulholland was ordained a priest in 1965 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to the Philadelphia 2005 Grand Jury Report, the Archdiocese knew about allegations of extremely inappropriate sexual conduct by Mulholland for nearly 40 years before he quietly retired.

 - THE PLAN FOR AN INNOCENT TWO-WEEK “TORTURE TRIP” WITH TEEN BOYS IN 1968